 – Tralee Primary School

-For more information on Blue Star 2013-2014 and to find out how your school can join the Programme, contact firstname.lastname@example.org or call the EM Ireland office in Dublin on 01 662 5815.
+For more information on Blue Star and to find out how your school can join the Programme, visit the Blue Star Programme website or contact firstname.lastname@example.org or telephone the EM Ireland office in Dublin on 01 662 5815.

 The Blue Star Programme is a venture of the Communicating Europe Initiative, supported by the Office of the Minister of State for European Affairs in the Department of the Taoiseach, the European Commission Representation in Ireland and the European Parliament Information Office in Ireland.